rudeboybert/ReedJukebox/README.md

 * A [GitHub repository](https://github.com/rudeboybert/MATH241) of all code used and most data sets (some could not be shared for confidentialily reasons) in order to foster notions of [reproducible research](https://www.coursera.org/course/repdata).
 * Periodic slides and homework solutions on [RPubs](http://rpubs.com/rudeboybert).
 All items marked "MATH 241" were relevant to this course.

-The code to recreate this document is in the following GitHub repository.   [https://github.com/rudeboybert/ReedJukebox](https://github.com/rudeboybert/ReedJukebox).